 Start the upgrade on the main TeamCity node as usual.

 Proceed with the upgrade.

-Start the secondary nodes and verify that they are connected on the Administration | Server Administration | Nodes Configuration page on the main server.
+Start the secondary nodes and verify that they are connected on the Administration | Server Administration | Nodes Configuration page on the main node.

 To downgrade nodes in a multinode setup, follow these steps:

 Shutdown the main node and the secondary nodes.